Interested in joining our board of directors? We are looking for individuals committed to farming, education, and food justice! Please contact us.

 Chelsea Farley – Vice-President, Marketing & Grants

-Chelsea has consulted for a wide variety of nonprofit organizations and collaborated with many leading foundations, as well as some of the country’s largest and most well respected social programs.
-She has written and edited numerous influential papers and reports, focused largely on education and youth development, employment, and broad issues related to program evaluation.
+Chelsea is the Director of Communications for the Research Alliance for NYC Schools, an independent research center housed at NYU.
+She has consulted for a wide variety of nonprofit organizations and collaborated with many leading foundations, as well as some of the country’s largest and most well respected social programs.
+Chelsea has written and edited numerous influential papers and reports, focused largely on education and youth development, employment, and broad issues related to program evaluation.

 Josh Robbins – Events